SHAIK-MOHAMMAD-IRFAN27/VR-mini-project/README.md

 -------------------------------------------------------------------------------------------------
 ##  TASK 2 : WITH/WITHOUT MASK CLASSIFICATION USING CONVOLUTIONAL NEURAL NETWORKS
 ### INTRODUCTION :
-The tasK is yo classify the images of people with_mask and without_mask.The CNN architecture contains 2 tasks .
+The tasK is to classify the images of people with_mask and without_mask.The CNN architecture contains 2 tasks .
 One is convolution and other is pooling .
 Convolution is used for FEATURE_EXTRACTION where as pooling is used for spacial reduction and making it a translational_invariant.
 ## 1. IMAGE PREPROCESSING :
 ### STEPS :
   - Mount the google drive